An Online-Learning Approach to Inverse Optimization: Learning Objectives

-Problem~\eqref{Eq:OPT} can be interpreted as a game over $T$~rounds between a player who chooses an objective function~$ c_t $ in round~$ t \in [T] $ and a player who knows the true objective function~$ \ctrue $ and chooses the observations $ (p_t, x_t) $ in a potentially adversarial way.
-The payoff of the latter player in each round~$t$ is equal to $ \sp{c_t}{(\sol{x}_t - x_t)} \geq 0 $, \ie the difference in cost between our solution and the expert's solution as given by our guessed objective function~$c_t$.
+For our main contribution in this paper, the consideration of the \emph{online case}, we replace Problem~\eqref{Eq:OPT} by a game over $T$~rounds between a player who guesses an objective function~$ c_t $ in round~$ t \in [T] $ and a player who knows the true objective function~$ \ctrue $ and chooses the observations $ (p_t, x_t) $ in a potentially adversarial way.
+The payoff of the latter player in each round~$t$ is equal to $ \sp{c_t}{(\sol{x}_t - x_t)} \geq 0 $, \ie the difference in cost between the player's solution $ \sol{x}_t $ and the expert's solution $ x_t $ as given by our guessed objective function~$c_t$.

-As Problem~\eqref{Eq:OPT} is hard to solve in general, we will design online-learning algorithms that, rather than finding an optimal objective~$c$, find a \emph{strategy} of objective functions~$ (c_1, c_2, \ldots, c_T) $ to play in each round whose error in solution quality as compared to the true objective function is as small as possible.
+To this end, we will design online-learning algorithms that, rather than finding an optimal objective~$c$, find a \emph{strategy} of objective functions~$ (c_1, c_2, \ldots, c_T) $ to play in each round whose error in solution quality as compared to the true objective function is as small as possible.
 Our aim will then be to give a quality guarantee for this strategy in terms of the number of observations.

-To allow for approximation guarantees, it will not only be necessary that the set of possible objective functions to choose from is bounded, but also that the observed feasible sets have a common upper bound on their $ \ell_p $-diameter.
+The framework we present here will provide even stronger guarantees in some cases, such as the one described in Section~\ref{sec:stable-case}, showing that we can replicate the decision-making behaviour of the expert.

 From a meta perspective, our approach works as outlined in Algorithm~\ref{Alg:OOFL}.